andreawork-hub/simple-js-app/README.md

 ----
 - Add script, polyfills and bootstrap to the html file.
 - To see the changes made to files in real time use CodePen.
-- You can deploy this project using: GitHub Pages
+- You can deploy this project using: GitHub Pages.

 👥 Authors
 -----